ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - Backlog out of the way
 - Hard to find people
 - Hard to get people; people can get salaries from Facebook and google
-- Why am I outsourcing?
-- What needs to get done?
 - Need additional expertise
 - Success has been in long term engagements
 - Project by project basis - might not have the expertise

-- Vendor: TGIF, partner: restaurant that pairs your wine with your meal
+Jesse described Vendor: TGIF, partner: restaurant that pairs your wine with your meal

-### how to make staff augmenter/partner work
+### How to make staff augmenter/partner work
 - communication what’s the person working on?
 Skills required?
-- “Overcomminicate”
+- “Over-communicate"
 - Partner
 - Have stability in your organization
 - Have the team visit your office
 - Have you visit them
 - Understand the culture of the company
 - Visit with the people
+- Have a clear objective, ask yourself: Why am I outsourcing?
+What needs to get done?

-### how to evaluate a partner
+### How to evaluate a partner
 - communication
-- Language
+- Do they speak the language
-- TimeZome (is partner willing to extend hours to work with you)
+- Do you share a similar time zone and or is partner willing to extend hours to work with you?
-- Budget
+- Be clear on your budget
-- Who is involved
+- Who is involved?
+What are the escalation points?
-- Escalation points?
 - Hands on or hands off
-- Team composition
+- What is the team composition
-- Management
-- Interview
+- What is the management structure?
+This includes both your team and that of the partner
+- Take time to interview the developers and people you will work with (a point heavilty stressed by Dmitry as well)
-- Talk to delivery team, tech team
+  - Furthermore, talk to delivery team, the tech team, understand who you will work with?

+## On creating a culture
+- what do the people think about
+- What do people feel
+- How do we align with the culture
+- Bring people out to New York for 1-2 weeks; Fly people back and forth
+- Have video calls (put people’s camera on)
+- People are social animals
+- Need a balance between people who smile and people who are great engineers
+- Find people who get and appreciate taking on the challenge

-## Some keys to success (i.e. making this work)
+## Some keys to success (aka Let's make this work)
 - Understand local power structure, have a local partner
 - Avoid it by - you are a sole contractor, works with a few people, found that critical mass was three
 - Worked with countries that other people don’t wanna work in